remotesynth/certifiedfreshevents/content/events/the-future-of-ai.md

 ## Speakers {#speakers}

-We've got another amazing lineup of web development, JavaScript, serverless and Jamstack experts!
+We've got another amazing lineup of founders, product leaders and investors in the world of artificial intelligence.

 {{< conf-speakers >}}